Ultra-thin porcelain veneers

 Some studies (Ehrlich, 1980 and Kohal, 2003) have found that the most significant issue associated with over-contoured restorations is the effectiveness of the person's oral hygiene.
 Those people who put in the effort and do an effective job do not develop problems.

-And while this seems to justify the placement of no-prep Lumineers®, even in situations where the resulting contours of the teeth will be less than ideal, one must realize that doing so commits them to performing satisfactory home care, every day, for the rest of their life.
+This seems to justify (rationalize) the placement of no-prep veneers, even in situations where the resulting contours of the teeth will be less than ideal.
+However, one must realize that doing so commits them to performing satisfactory home care, every day, for the rest of their life.
 (How many of us do that?)

 Here's an example of the type of case where the placement of no-drill Lumineers® could easily result in teeth that are too over-sized.